YuanxinPan/PPPx_bin/README.md

 ### Linux

-`pppx` is recommendeded for use on Ubuntu or Debian, as the binary was built with gcc 11 on Ubuntu 22.04.
+`pppx` is recommendeded to run on Ubuntu or Debian, as the binary was built with gcc 11 on Ubuntu 22.04.
 However, it should work on most modern Linux systems.
 One limitation is that `pppx` uses the [ceres solver](http://ceres-solver.org) library to implement the FGO solver, and thus `libceres-dev` (version == 2.x.x)